docs.rodeo

 In {{glossary("JavaScript")}} , identifiers can contain {{glossary("Unicode")}} letters, $, _, and digits (0-9), but may not start with a digit.
 An identifier differs from a string in that a {{glossary("string")}} is data, while an identifier is part of the code.
 In JavaScript, there is no way to convert identifiers to strings, but sometimes it is possible to parse strings into identifiers.

 In {{glossary("CSS")}} , there are two identifier data types: {{cssxref("custom-ident")}} and {{cssxref("dashed-ident")}} .
-The CSS {{cssxref("ident")}} can start with a digit and can contain almost any character, but non-letter/digit ASCII characters such as ", \, and * need to be escaped.
-Emojis, which are valid as identifiers, do not need to be escaped.
+The CSS {{cssxref("ident")}} can contain almost any character, but non-letter/digit ASCII characters such as ", \, and * must be escaped, it must not start with a digit, and emojis are valid as identifiers that do not require escaping.

 See also